sagemath/trac_to_gh/Issue 26.md

 # Issue 26: add docs to eigenvectors function.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/26

 Original creator: was